Logiqx/gpx-ideas/docs/gpsxml/additional.md

 ### Possible Enhancements

-There have been a number of suggestions over the years and some of them are listed below.
+There have been a number of suggestions over the years, some of which are listed below.

-A fair few of these (but perhaps not all) seem worthwhile and can go into a GPX 1.2 proposal.
+A fair few of these (but perhaps not all) seem like worthwhile changes and should go into a GPX 1.2 proposal.